danielsteman/homelab/proxmox/README.md

 ## Connectivity troubleshooting

 Make sure that the network interface that connects to Wi-Fi is not configured in `/etc/network/interfaces` (comment out conflicting interfaces).
 Configure a static IP address using `nmcli connection modify`.
-The resulting config can be observed in `/etc/NetworkManager/system-connections/`
+The resulting config can be observed in `/etc/NetworkManager/system-connections/`.
+It might be necessary to `sudo systemctl restart NetworkManager`.